Allicolyer/personal-website/_posts/2015-06-01-summer-camp.markdown

 img: summer-camp.jpg # Add image post (optional)
 tags: [Curriculum] # add tag
 ---
-During both the summers of 2014 and of 2015, I developed a four week outdoor summer camp curriculum for students aged 4-10.
+During both the summers of 2014 and of 2015, I developed and taught a four week outdoor summer camp for students aged 4-10.
 The curriculum includes six hours of activities for five day weeks.
 Each day the children work on the following skills:

 1. Observing and drawing inspiration from nature
 2. Building hands on projects with simple materials